mubeen617/Replit/replit.md

 The system provides authentication via Replit Auth, customer management capabilities, user management within customer organizations, and a statistics dashboard.
 It's designed to handle multi-tenant scenarios where each customer organization has its own set of users with different roles and permissions.

-**Recent Update (August 20, 2025)**: Added secure password storage for customers.
-Admin passwords are now required when creating customers and are hashed using bcrypt before storage.
-This enables future CRM portal authentication where customers can login using their email and password credentials.
+**Recent Update (August 20, 2025)**: Added secure password storage for both customers and users.
+Admin passwords are now required when creating customers, and user passwords are required when creating customer users.
+All passwords are hashed using bcrypt before storage.
+This enables future CRM portal authentication where both customer admins and their users can login using their email and password credentials.

 # User Preferences